plotly/Streaming-Demos/README.md

 Plotly streaming is an experimental feature and you should expect all the craziness that comes with this.

 ## What is Plotly streaming?
-1. Take a look at this and this!

 [![Double Pendulum Simluation in Plotly](readme_gifs/doublependulum.gif)](https://plot.ly/~streaming-demos/4/)

 [![Hans Rosling Bubble Chart in Plotly](readme_gifs/hansrosling.gif)](https://plot.ly/~streaming-demos/3/)

+1. Take a look at [this]() and [this]()!
 2. This is real-time data, everybody viewing these streaming plots sees the same data at the same time.
 3. If you are the owner of the plot you can head over to the Plotly webapp and style your streaming plot.
-When you save it all the shared plots are updated live to reflect these changes.
+When you save all the shared plots are live updated to reflect these changes.
-4. You can open another users streaming shared plot in the Plotly webapp and make your own styles but saving will result in a static copy (you can't steal someone else's stream!).
+4. You can open another users streaming shared plot in the Plotly webapp and make your own styles but saving will result in a static copy (you can't steal someone else's stream).
-5. Changing the plot a stream token is linked to will automatically save the most recent data so viewers of the old plot will at least see the most recent static data.
+5. Changing the plot a stream token is linked to will automatically save the most recent data so viewers of the old plot will at least see a static copy of the most recent data.
-6. Again, this is a highly experimental feature, and our production cluster will be continuously updated, which unfortunately means breaking incoming streams ... be prepared to restart your scripts.

 This repo contains several examples for working with the Plotly streaming API.
 There are 2 node.js repos and an IPython notebook example.
 As it is early days for Plotly's streaming API it should be considered experimental and will likely undergo changes as the feedback + iteration cycle continues.
 If you have any problems, notice any bugs (you will) or would like to provide us with suggestions you can hit us up at ben@plot.ly or send us a tweet at @plotlygraphs.
 We fully intend to add more examples to this repo, and if you have a sweet example that you would like us to include here, send a pull request!